What Are Popular Symptoms Of Low Clutch Fluid

 Clean the oil stick with a tissue or a clean cloth, then reinsert it.
 After that, you go check the level of automatic transmission oil.

 If it is in good condition, the oil is usually colored red or bright pink, without air bubbles or smell.
 If the gear oil is darker but still light pin tin, it might need to be replaced.
-The liquid tested should be wait for around 1 minutes to see if it spreads.
-If not, the gearbox can be seriously damaged or the oil needs replacing.
-The other case is damage if it looks dark or brown with smell burnt.
+The liquid tested should wait for around 1 minute to see if it spreads.

 Step 4: Add Right Fluid Into Transmission